VR Commercial Licensing: Success Factor #1

 To hit sustainable profitability, tightening margins became even more important and operators began taking a hard look at every expense line, including how much they were spending on content licensing.

 Fast forward to today, where operators are now looking at the movie industry business model for inspiration.
-Things like building a core of loyal customers, pricing for weekly or monthly repeat business, and having enough headsets to capture volume on the weekends to make up for slow weekdays are now the primary focus.
-Because of this shift in business models, we are beginning to see a consistent trend of pricing at closer to the $25 an hour mark.
+Things, like building a core of loyal customers, pricing for weekly or monthly repeat business, and having enough headsets to capture volume on the weekends to make up for slow weekdays, are now the primary focus.
+Because of this shift in business models, we are beginning to see a consistent trend of pricing closer to the $25 an hour mark.

 On the backend, we noticed a significant trend, Operators gravitating to licensing content that was priced at a lower PPM (Price per minute).
 Consequently, many developers responded by lowering their price, and our average PPM dropped to 6.4 cents.